onur-zengin/python-cisco-iosxr/README.md

     CRITICAL
     A serious error, indicating that the program itself will be unable to continue running (`Dying gasp`).

+__9. LIVENESS CHECKS__

+  The distribution includes an audit script `pniMonitor_livenessCheck.py` which can be added into the operating system's crontab configuration to verify the liveness of the main program at regular intervals.
+It reads the PID of the main process from the `pniMonitor.pid` file, which is created by the main process during startup, and verifies the existence of a matching entry in the operating system's `/proc/` folder.

+  Any of the following conditions will cause the liveness check to _fail_ and send out an email alert with `CRITICAL` severity to the email distribution list found in the `pniMonitor.conf` file;

+    - A process with the given PID is not running,
+    - A process ID could not be found in the pniMonitor.pid file,
+    - The pniMonitor.pid file could not be located,
+    - The pniMonitor.conf file could not be located.
+(This results in the email alerts being sent to a default distribution list)

+  Non-critical events (`INFO` or `WARNING`) will be sent to the console output or a cron log file (if configured).

+  Sample crontab configuration to run the checks in every 5 minutes;

+  `*/5 * * * * cd /<path>/laphroaig/; ./pniMonitor_livenessCheck.py -c pniMonitor.conf >> cron.log 2>&1`

 __TO BE COMPLETED BEFORE THE FIRST RELEASE__